5 Tips For Making a New Year Resolution Goal and Keeping It

-Making long lists of resolutions is setting yourself up to fail because it is very difficult for one person to make major changes to several areas of their life all at once (while still working, raising kids, etc.) So this year before New Year’s Eve, reserve a little time to yourself to ponder what you actually want to change in 2016.
+Making long lists of resolutions is setting yourself up to fail because it is very difficult for one person to make major changes to several areas of their life all at once (while still working, raising kids, etc.) So this year before New Year’s Eve, reserve a little time to yourself to ponder what you actually want to change in the new year.
 Take a warm bath, go on a 30-minute walk alone or turn off the music on your drive home and just think!
 What change are you most motivated to make?
 What change is most needed and beneficial for you and others around you?
 Then let that be your resolution for this year.

 2. Make the resolution as specific as possible then create a plan detailing how you will accomplish it.

 So now that you’ve narrowed it down to your final choice, it’s time to get specific with it.
 Instead of generically saying: “Start eating healthy.”
 Try saying: “Eliminate processed desserts from my diet including Snickers bars and Littles Debbie’s and replace with at least two pieces of organic fruit each day.

 Or instead of saying: “Do more laundry.”
 Try “Do kids’ sheets on the first and fourth Sundays of the month and adults on the opposite Sundays.
 Do a load of clothes and towels on Monday, Wednesday and Saturday.

 Once you’ve specified the goal, it’s time to detail your plan for accomplishing it.
 Why go this far?
 Well, once you’ve already taken time to outline all of the specifics, excuses begin to fall away and follow-through becomes easier.